 A prayer for anger — for when you’re furious and don’t know what to do with it.
 It’s okay to be angry.
-Here’s how to bring it to God instead of letting it destroy you.
+God gave you emotions, and anger is one of them.
+The question isn’t whether you’ll feel anger, but what you’ll do with it.

 A Prayer for When You’re Angry